laravel/docs/valet.md

 <a name="installation"></a>
 ## Installation

-**Valet requires the Mac operating system and [Homebrew](http://brew.sh/).
+**Valet requires macOS and [Homebrew](http://brew.sh/).
 Before installation, you should make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.**

 <div class="content-list" markdown="1">
 - Install or update [Homebrew](http://brew.sh/) to the latest version using `brew update`.